Pocket Wizard Plus Review

-However, the Pocket Wizard will only trigger the remote flash units wirelessly and not a remote camera’s shutter – which is what I wanted to do.
-After some research, I found the right cable to connect the camera to the Pocket Wizard – it’s a PocketWizard pre-trigger motor drive cord.
+However, the Pocket Wizard will only trigger the remote flash units wirelessly and not the remote camera’s shutter.
+After some research, I found the right cable to connect the camera to the Pocket Wizard.
+It’s a PocketWizard pre-trigger motor drive cord.
 This is one mighty useful little cable!

 PocketWizard Devices – Wireless Wizards in Action

-A selection of photos taken using three PocketWizards, one on the tripod-mounted camera, the other on a SB900 flash unit and the third remotely.
+A selection of photos taken using three PocketWizards, one on the tripod-mounted camera, the other on an SB900 flash unit and the third remotely.